Republicans storm secure impeachment deposition, delay testimony - Journal du Cameroun

 Trump this week demanded Republicans “get tougher and fight” back.

-On Wednesday, he issued a stern warning to any Republicans who might turn on the president, describing so-called Never Trumpers within his own party as “human scum.”
+On Wednesday, he issued a stern warning to any Republicans who might turn on him, describing so-called Never Trumpers within his own party as “human scum.”

 With Trump railing against process — “Does anybody think this is fair?” he raged on Twitter — a few dozen conservative backers sought to bring the conflict to a head by marching uninvited into the deposition room.